nikoder/Habitat-annotation-of-forward-facing-benthic-imagery/README.md

 # HabitatAnnotation
-Habitat annotation of horizontally facing benthic imagery from baited and unbaited remote stereo-video deployments and diver swum stereo-video transects.
+Habitat annotation of horizontally facing benthic imagery from baited and unbaited remote stereo-or-mono-video deployments and diver swum stereo-video transects.
 With an applied example using the TransectMeasure software from www.seagis.com.au

 <HR>
 </HR>